 The active use of relevant media technique represents a unique element in our Master of Arts programme.
 Our students complement their interdisciplinary academic qualification from their Bachelor-studies with versatile and innovative academic skills.
 Our modules also encompass a broad range of applied learning methods, including own production of short films, podcasts and blogs.
 Our research workshop provides you with profound knowledge in scientific theory-based research and sound training in comprehensive empirical fieldwork.

-Applications can be submitted by 15 May of each year.
-Should you have any queries, please contact the students office at the Institute of Geography (firstname.lastname@example.org).
+The programme starts every year in winter semester.
+Applications can be submitted until May 15th.
+Please refer to the Student Service Center for the application process.
+You can find deadlines for the application here.
+Should you have any queries, please contact the students office at the Institute of Geography (email@example.com).

 Further information on Module 7 “Raising Levels of Professional Qualifications”

 - If you decide to do an internship in Module 7, please read the relevant information and contact the lecturer in charge, Dr. Hans-Joachim Fuchs.